Rutgers University – SC&IAA Constitution and By-Laws

 Section 1.
 Membership in the SC&I Alumni Association is open to graduates, faculty, and recipients of honorary degrees from all programs offered by SC&I since its establishment in 1983, graduates of the Graduate School of Library Service, the Graduate School of Library and Information Studies, or the Library Service program of Douglass College; graduates from Livingston College that majored or minored in Communication or Journalism; graduates from any New Brunswick college with a major or minor in Communication, Journalism or Speech.

 Section 2.
 Association membership may be extended by the Executive Committee to those persons interested in SC&I and in the programs of the Association.
-Other persons wishing to join the SC&I Alumni Association may be permitted to do so at the discretion of the Executive Committee.
+Other persons wishing to join the SC&I Alumni Association may be permitted to do so by a majority vote of the Executive Committee.

 ARTICLE V – OFFICERS